Hvelvigen/homelab/systems/linux/ubuntu/ubuntu-server-post-installation-configuration.md

 After many troubleshooting sessions, I strongly recommend setting journal retention controls (log file limits) - it's more sustainable than continually expanding your virtual disk (and then planning which VM you're moving to another disk so you can accomodate the next).

 If you need to retain logs, offload them from `/` — We'll cover that in another guide.
+Now that logging is stabilised; we apply a few safe kernel-level protections that reduce unnecessary network exposure.

 ---